Kerbas-ad-astra/Pathfinder-old/Wiki/Pathfinder.wiki/Getting-Started---Setting-Up-A-Base.md

 ![](https://github.com/Angel-125/Pathfinder/wiki/Pathfinder.jpg)
 ![](https://github.com/Angel-125/Pathfinder/wiki/Step5.jpg)
 # Step 6
 Next, while holding down the left-mouse button, drag the Ponderosa over to the Saddle.
-You should see a blue outline of the Ponderosa and the option to mount the module onto the Saddle:
+Press R to change the attachment node to bottom (you might need to do this a couple of times.)
+You should see a blue outline of the Ponderosa.
+Press and hold the X button; you should see the option to attach the module onto the Saddle:
 ![](https://github.com/Angel-125/Pathfinder/wiki/Step6.jpg)
 # Step 7 & 8
 In order to inflate the Ponderosa, we need RocketParts.
 Fortunately the Buffalo already has a Buckboard full of them.
 Right-click on the Trailer Hitch at the back of the Buffalo to bring up its context menu.
 Select one of the ports closest to the Saddle (they are numbered if you look closely), and link it to a port on the Saddle: